debabrata64/JOSAA_DATA_ANALYSIS_PORTAL/README.md

 <section>

- Thank you for visiting the JoSAA Seat Allotment Portal.
+ Thank you for visiting the JoSAA Data Analysis Portal.
 We hope you find this resource insightful and useful in your academic and research endeavours.
     </section>